Brian Aherne: Radio career

 Aherne co-starred in the "Florence Nightingale" episode of Theatre Guild on the Air 13 April 1952.
 In 1945, he played sleuth Simon Templar in the mystery series The Saint.
 He also appeared in an episode of The Burns and Allen Show titled "Brian Aherne's Shorts" on March 28, 1944.

 Personal life and death

-Between 1939 and 1945, Aherne was married to actress Joan Fontaine; the marriage ended in divorce.
+From 1939 to 1945, Aherne was married to actress Joan Fontaine; the marriage ended in divorce.
 He married Eleanor de Liagre Labrot in 1946, and their union lasted until his death in 1986.

-Aherne published his autobiography A Proper Job in 1969 as well as A Dreadful Man (1979), a biography of his close friend George Sanders.
+He published his autobiography A Proper Job in 1969 as well as A Dreadful Man (1979), a biography of his close friend George Sanders.

 Aherne was a pilot and charter member of the Aircraft Owners and Pilots Association.

-Aherne died of heart failure in Venice, Florida at the age of 83 on 10 February 1986.
+He died of heart failure in Venice, Florida at the age of 83 on 10 February 1986.
 He was cremated at Sarasota Crematory.